Staley T. McBrayer

 Staley Thomas McBrayer (June 22, 1909 - April 14, 2002) was a newspaper publisher and inventor best known for inventing the Vanguard web offset press for newspaper printing.
-A native of Saltillo, Texas, he earned degrees from East Texas State Teachers College (now Texas A&M University–Commerce) and the University of Texas at Austin (UT Austin).
+A native of Saltillo, Texas, he earned degrees from East Texas State Teachers College (now East Texas A&M University) and the University of Texas at Austin (UT Austin).
 He owned numerous newspapers in Fort Worth, other cities in the Dallas–Fort Worth metroplex, and Greater Houston.
 After five years of effort and experimentation, he ultimately succeeded in modifying an offset printing press designed for book printing and adapting it for printing newspapers: the resulting Vanguard web offset press, which he unveiled in 1954, reduced the cost, time, and manual labor required to print newspapers, which was especially beneficial to small newspapers.
 Due to his invention, he is sometimes referred to as the "Orville Wright" or "Wilbur Wright" of offset newspaper publishing.

 Early life and career

 Staley Thomas McBrayer was born on June 22, 1909, and raised in Saltillo, Texas.
-He attended East Texas State Teachers College (now Texas A&M University–Commerce), graduating with a bachelor's degree in 1933.
+He attended East Texas State Teachers College (now East Texas A&M University), graduating with a bachelor's degree in 1933.
 While a student, he worked in the business department of The Commerce Journal as well as on The East Texan.
 In 1936, he earned a graduate degree from the University of Texas at Austin (UT Austin), where he majored in journalism.

 After graduating, McBrayer worked as the advertising and business manager of The Commerce Journal.
 By the early 1940s, he and his wife Beverly owned four weekly newspapers in Fort Worth, Texas.
 By the end of the decade, they also owned daily newspapers in adjacent Dallas–Fort Worth metroplex cities of Arlington, Grand Prairie, Haltom City, Irving, and Richland Hills.
 McBrayer also published The Pasadena Citizen in Pasadena, Texas, and established The News-Citizen in Clear Lake in June 1961.